There's nothing more frustrating than gearing up for your morning coffee ritual only to find that your Nespresso frother isn't working.

 If you love making large drinks at home, make sure to watch your milk level.

-Too much milk prevents proper rotation of the whisk and can cause it to overflow.
+Too much milk prevents the whisk from rotating properly and can cause it to overflow.
 Fill only up to the max froth line.

 The last thing to check is if your milk frother is clean.
 Otherwise, it's best to give it a deep clean.